mendix/docs/content/refguide/export-project-package-dialog.md

 ### Existing snapshot

 Select this option when you want to include an existing snapshot in the package.
 This option is only available when a snapshot is already present.
-Snapshots can be created by going to *Team > Add snapshot of data*.
+Snapshots can be created by going to *Project > More Versioning > Add snapshot of data*.

 ### Existing snapshot